sgrottel/tiny-tools-collection/doc/config-yaml.md

 The variable `isSelectedByDefault` is a boolean value, and controls whether or not this action will be selected by default when the app starts.

+The variable `isSelectedIf` is a string values and specifies the name of another action.
+If that action is selected, then this action will also be selected.
+This is useful, if some actions might be unavailable, e.g. their files reside on a USB drive.

 The variable `icon` specifies the path to an image file name to be used as icon.
 You cannot specify an executable or a dll file.
 You must use and ico file or any other square image file.
 Recommended formats are `.ico` and `.png` for their capability of transparency.

+The variable `delay` is a number value specifying the start delay in seconds (including fraction) to wait before the process is spawned.

 Further variables control details of how the processes will be spawned by the App: